Seasoning of Timber.

 5. Seasoning by Boiling.

 This is also a quick method of removing sap from within the cells.
-The timber to be seasoned is immersed in water and the same is raised to boiling temperature.
+The timber to be seasoned is immersed in water, and the water is raised to boiling temperature.

 It is kept boiling for four to five hours.
 The sap is washed out by this process.